Capital One have made the news recently having suffered a data breach resulting in the loss of around 106 million data records.

 Even the biggest companies (think Yahoo, Facebook, eBay) are at risk of being hacked.
 A cybersecurity specialist can be really useful to come in and look at best practices and how to make sure security is at the top of everyone’s list.
 They can even carry out risk assessments and an audit to make sure your systems are secure – just make sure they are National Cyber Security Centre (NCSC) accredited and a trustworthy company.

-Specialists can also help to educate your employees about past data breaches and incidents that have occurred in other companies, to try and help prevent similar issues arising within your organisation.
+Blue Frontier provides Cyber Security services and our specialists can also help to educate your employees about past data breaches and incidents that have occurred in other companies, to try and help prevent similar issues arising within your organisation.
+We are also Cyber Essentials Plus certified, allowing us to help other organisations take vital steps forwards in tightening IT security.

 If you’re not sure where to start The Financial Industry Regulatory Authority have created a free download checklist to work through.
 This can help companies’ identity and assess threats, detect when systems have been compromised, plan a response and even implement a plan to recover assets.